glihm/dotnet-interop-pgnd/native-aot/README.md

 Important note from the dotnet CLI:
 >   Optimizing assemblies for size, which may change the behavior of the app.
 Be sure to test after publishing.
 See: https://aka.ms/dotnet-illink

-In this example, the `build.bat` is always recompiling the c program and the `libsharp`.
+In this example, the `build.[bat/sh]` is always recompiling the c program and the `libsharp`.
 This is not required is for instance only of the two is modified, you just need to recompile the one you want, in a independent fashion.

+For linux, `clang` must be installed.
+Libraries `libz-dev` and `libkrb5-dev` are required.

 ## Usage